xmegan10/mungr/README.md

 # MungrCleaner: An R Data Cleaning Framework

 **MungrCleaner** streamlines data cleaning using the **S3 object system**.
-It provides a structured, auditable approach to common data preparation steps.
+It provides a structured approach to common data preparation steps.
 Best for users who want to quickly clean data without worrying about long pipelines.

 -----